-If the clients financial instruments are held in custody by the Bank with a third-party custodian or subcustodian, the Bank will warn the Client of the risks associated with the third party's custody of the client's financial instruments under the specific financial investment activities and services between the Bank and the client and shall not be held responsible for any act or omission of any third party and for any loss or damage of the client unless the damage is exclusively attributable to the serious, bad intentions of the Bank.
+If the clients financial instruments are held in custody by the Bank with a third-party custodian or subcustodian, the Bank will warn the Client of the risks associated with the third party's custody of the client's financial instruments under the specific financial investment activities and services between the Bank and the client.
 The Bank will not be held responsible for any loss, liability, claim or cost that the Customer may incur as a result of a breach by any sub-custodian that he may designate, in accordance with reasonable eligibility and monitoring criteria of sub-custodians, unless the sub-custodian is affiliated to the Bank, in which case the Bank will accept the same liability it assumes for its own acts, omissions or breaches.
 In the event of third-party insolvency, it is possible for the client not to be able to recover all assets.